 We recommend that you configure an automatic backup policy for your RDS instance.
 If your RDS instance becomes unavailable due to misoperations or other exceptions, you can use the backups to restore the RDS instance to its latest state.

 ApsaraDB RDS for MySQL provides the cross-region disaster recovery feature to protect your data and increase the availability of your RDS instances.

 Create a disaster recovery ApsaraDB RDS for MySQL instance: You can use Data Transmission Service (DTS) to synchronize data between the primary RDS instance and its disaster recovery RDS instance in real time.
 Both the primary and disaster recovery RDS instances are deployed based on the primary/secondary high availability architecture.
 If your application cannot connect to either the primary or secondary RDS instance due to a natural disaster, you can switch services over to the disaster recovery RDS instance and then update the endpoints on your application.
 This minimizes the downtime of your database system.

 Use the cross-region backup feature: Your database system automatically replicates its backup files to an Object Storage Service (OSS) bucket in a different region.

 Monitoring and alerting

-- If a single RDS instance of your database system is faulty, you can switch services over to another RDS instance.
-This operation is unavailable in Basic Edition.
+If a single RDS instance of your database system is faulty, you can switch workloads over between primary and secondary ApsaraDB RDS for MySQL instances.
+This operation is unavailable in RDS Basic Edition.

 For more information about how to restore data, see the following topics: